PASSOVER SCHEDULE FOR 2022

 We place a drop of wine on our napkins to represent each plague.

-THE TELLING OF THE STORY IS MOST IMPORTANT
+THE IMPORTANCE OF TELLING OF THE STORY

+With the celebration of this meal, we always remember by telling the story.
 The telling of the story is actually the most important part of the night.

-God shows us something new every time we hear it; and by the telling we pass on the story to our children and to their children to come.
+All of us love the story.
+The telling of it never becomes too old or boring.
+God shows us something new every time we hear it.
+By the telling we pass on the story to our children and to their children in the days to come.

 WE ALWAYS HEAR SOMETHING NEW IN THE STORY